5 Challenges to Renovating a Historic Home

-Mathew Cummings, principal and founder of Cummings Architects, knows these challenges well.
+Mathew Cummings, principal and founder of Cummings Architects + Interiors, knows these challenges well.
 For more than 20 years he’s specialized in historic homes and working with clients to transform the homes into spaces that are fresh, inviting, and livable, while still respecting their storied past.
 He walked us through potential obstacles that homeowners may face, as well as the extraordinary rewards of living in a renovated house that’s been transformed into a true home.

 Meshing modern with historic

 “One of the biggest misconceptions is that working with an architect and design team trained in historic preservation means that you’ll end up living in a stiff and uncomfortable museum,” says Cummings.
 The reality is that homeowners have the option to embrace all the wonderful design elements from the last few hundred years while integrating a modern lifestyle.